tatsy/FastTranslucentShader/README.md

 FastTranslucentShader
 ===

 > Fast translucent object rendering with GLSL.
-This program is an implementation of the paper, "Real-time rendering of deformable heterogeneous translucent objects using multiresolution splatting".
+This program is an implementation of the paper, "Real-time rendering of deformable heterogeneous translucent objects using multiresolution splatting" [1].

+[[1] Chen et al., "Real-time rendering of deformable heterogeneous translucent objects using multiresolution splatting", The Visual Computer, vol. 28, No. 6, pp. 701-711, 2012.](http://link.springer.com/article/10.1007/s00371-012-0704-1)

 ## Build